-- 2.6.11 Whether arriving by foot, bicycle, bus, train or car, Central Bletchley generally offers a poor sense of arrival.
+2.6.11 Whether arriving by foot, bicycle, bus, train or car, Central Bletchley generally offers a poor sense of arrival.
 This is particularly the case when approaching from the north, as well as from the west when passing underneath the railway line.
-This is exacerbated by the highway dominated nature of the dual carriageway of Saxon Street, and the poor-quality relationship of development to Saxon Street where there is a lack of active frontages. - 2.6.12 There is also a poor sense of arrival for rail users at the existing entrance where not only is the station building of a very non-descript nature without any sense of civic pride but the quality of the public realm is poor, being dominated by highway related infrastructure and an unattractive decked car park. - 2.6.13 When arriving from the train station and West Bletchley passing underneath the west coast mainline users are faced with backs of the Brunel Centre and Wilko with an unattractive alleyway linking through to Stanier Square.
+This situation is exacerbated by the highway dominated nature of the dual carriageway of Saxon Street, and the poor-quality relationship of development to Saxon Street which is devoid of active frontages.

+2.6.12 There is also a poor sense of arrival for rail users at the existing entrance where not only is the station building of a very non-descript nature, without any sense of civic pride, but the quality of the public realm is poor, being dominated by highway related infrastructure and an unattractive decked car park.

-This has been exacerbated in recent years by the increased amount of cars that park illegally on the new pedestrianised plaza to the front of Chandos Place.
+2.6.13 Arriving from the train station and West Bletchley passing underneath the west coast mainline pedestrians and motorists are faced with the back of the Brunel Centre and Wilko with an unattractive alleyway linking through to Stanier Square.
+This poor experience has been exacerbated in recent years by the increased number of cars that park illegally on the new pedestrianised plaza to the front of Chandos Place.

-2.6.14 The onward pedestrian experience when arriving by bus into the town centre for is very poor.
-This is due to poor wayfinding and unattractive routes around Stephenson House and between the Co-Op and Wilko.
+2.6.14 The onward pedestrian experience when arriving by bus into the town centre is very poor.
+This is due to a lack of wayfinding and unattractive routes around Stephenson House and between the Co-op and Wilko.